 Availability: Tour operates daily, except for Christmas Day and ANZAC Day

-Departure time: Ferries to meet this tour depart Auckland on the hour from 9.00am – 4.00pm daily.
-Tours start: at 9.45am from Matiatia Wharf and run every 30 minutes until the last drop off at Matiatia is at 6.30pm.
+Departure time: Ferries to meet this tour departs Auckland every 60 minutes from 9.00am – 4.00pm daily.
+Tours start: at 9.50am from Matiatia and run every 60 minutes until the last drop off at Matiatia is at 6.30pm.
 Last ferry departure time of 4pm will allow time to utilise the hop on and hop off buses on the island.

 *Family is two adults and up to two children.